 What is new?

-Yes.
-There will be cases where the Boundary Evidence Certificate will describe higher risks to the transaction or project than a prudent manager will want to assume.
-After consultation with Cadastral Survey about what the limitations in the certificate mean and your knowledge of the intended transaction or project, you may decide you need to know more details that can only be revealed by an official survey.
-In some transactions or projects the need for unambiguous land description or corner and boundary markers does require an official survey.
+No. The SBE Certificate(s) may describe higher risks to the transaction than a prudent AO will want to assume.
+After consultation with your surveyor about what the limitations in the certificate(s) mean and your knowledge of the intended transaction, you may decide that there is a need to know more details that can only be revealed by a land survey.
+In some transactions, the need for unambiguous land description or corner and boundary markers will require further investigation or a land survey.

-The Standards provide a tool for Cadastral Survey to review local and administrative (unofficial) surveys.
-The Chain of Surveys Certificate can alert you to risks to transactions and projects associated with such surveys.
+The SBE provides a tool for your surveyor to review land surveys.
+The SBE Certificate(s) can alert you to transaction risks associated with such land surveys.

-What is a Boundary Evidence Certificate?
+What is a SBE Certificate?

-How is a Boundary Evidence Certificate prepared?
+How is a SBE Certificate prepared?

-Is it a survey?
+Is a SBE a land survey?